 Note: The percentages expresses the weight of Gen Z listeners in the total radio audience at that hour.
+Source: AIMC-EGM from February to November 2009 and 2021

 Consumption corresponds mainly to sports-related content and, for the station SER alone, news content as well.